-New adjusted bad loans MARGIN USED: The total loan exposure of persons who, for the first time in the reference quarter, met one of the conditions for qualifying as holders of adjusted bad loans at system level.
+- New adjusted bad loans MARGIN USED: The total loan exposure of persons who, for the first time in the reference quarter, met one of the conditions for qualifying as holders of adjusted bad loans at system level.
 Positions that are consolidated and transferred between intermediaries, and already classified by the system as adjusted bad loans at the beginning of the quarter, do not go into the calculation of the phenomenon at the end of the quarter.
 NUMBER OF BORROWERS: Number of persons who, at the end of the reference quarter, meet one of the conditions for qualifying as holding adjusted bad loans at system level for the first time.
-Positions that are consolidated and transferred between intermediaries, and already classified by the system as adjusted bad loans at system level for the first time.
-Positions that are consolidated and transferred between intermediaries, and already classified by the system as adjusted bad loans at the beginning of the quarter, do not go into the calculation of the phenomenon at the end of the quarter.
-New bad loans in the quarter The amount of loans to persons reported to the Central Credit Register as holding bad loans for the first time in the reference quarter.
-Non-performing loans (overdue loans and breaches of overdraft limits) - source: Supervisory reports Exposures other than those classified as bad loans or unlikely-to- pay exposures, which have been past-due and/or in breach of overdraft limits for more than 90 days and which, at the time of reporting, exceed a pre-set threshold.
-The data were reported gross of write-downs but net of write-offs.
-They include assets that were sold off but not written off.
-Number of banks granting loan facilities Number of banks that granted loan facilities to a given borrower.
+Positions that are consolidated and transferred between intermediaries, and already classified by the system as adjusted bad loans at the beginning of the guarter, do not go into the calculation of the phenomenon at the end of the quarter.
+New bad loans in the quarter The amount of loans to persons reported to the Central Credit - Register as holding bad loans for the first time in the reference quarter.

+Number of banks granting Number of banks that granted loan facilities to a given borrower.
+Ioan facilities

 Number of borrowers granted loan facilities Number of borrowers (natural and legal persons and holders of joint accounts) who have been the object, at the reference date, of one or more reports to the Central Credit Register concerning the granting of loans or guarantees.

-Percentage of concentration Borrowers and their loan facilities are broken down into groups (top 0.5 per cent, top 1 per cent, top 5 per cent, and top 10 per cent) according to the following criterion: 1) The borrowers are ranked by their respective amounts in descending order, 2) Based on point 1), and starting from the first borrower according to the amount of the loan facility, the total number of borrowers in each group is determined (e.g. total number of borrowers0.5/100 = total number of borrowers in the first group).
+Percentage of concentration Borrowers and their loan facilities are broken down into groups (top 0.5 per cent, top 1 per cent, top 5 per cent, and top 10 per cent) according to the following criterion: 1)The borrowers are ranked by their respective amounts in descending order, 2) Based on point 1), and starting from the first borrower according to the amount of the loan facility, the total number of borrowers in each group is determined (e.g. total number of borrowers0.5/100 = total number of borrowers in the first group).
 3) For each group, starting from the first borrower according to the amount of the loan facility, the sum of the loan facilities is calculated.